iron-udjin/tcl-img-proxy/README.md

 <policy domain="coder" rights="read" pattern="HTTP" />
 ```
 The file is usually located: `/etc/ImageMagick-7/policy.xml` in Linux and `/usr/local/etc/ImageMagick-7/policy.xml` in FreeBSD.
-To make sure that everything is fine, run in the console: `identify -list policy`
+To make sure that everything is fine, run in the console: `magick identify -list policy`
 ```
 Path: /usr/local/etc/ImageMagick-7/policy.xml
 ...